strohne/Facepager/README.md

 Facepager was made for fetching public available data from Facebook, Twitter and other JSON-based API.
 All data is stored in a SQLite database and may be exported to csv.

-###Version 3.3 features
+###Version 3.5 features

+- Fetch data from the Twitter Streaming API
+- New Presets for the Twitter Streaming API
+- Facebook & Twitter API Documentation (Tooltips)
+    - complete list of available endpoints
+    - parameter suggestion for each endpoint (show available and mandatory params)
+    - (experimental) Tool-Tip based documentation for Twitter JSON-Fields (inside the JSON-Viewer)
-- Refurbished user interface
+- Refurbished User-Interfaces for the JSON-View and the Node/Data-View
-- Improved JSON-Viewer
-- Generic Pagination for Twitter & Facebook
+- Tooltips for the buttons
-- Copy & Paste Export from the DataView (f.e. for direct imports to R)
+- Selective Exports (via node-selection; see the tooltip for the "Export"-Button)
+- simple File-Downloader (download pictures etc.)
+- New Status-Bar with more informations, runtime-estimations
-- Query-related metedata via the new "offcut"-element
+- Multi-Threading for the data-collection (faster!)
-- Restructured Presets
-- Improved column syntax (Wildcard *Syntax for list extractions)

 - [Binary/Installer](http://www.ls1.ifkw.uni-muenchen.de/personen/wiss_ma/keyling_till/software.html) Version for Windows/OS X